Early access

 Who the beta is for

-- Translators and bilingual editors who move between languages in the same session — the beta stress-tests the full AI translator path inside the workspace.
+Move between languages in the same session — the beta stress-tests the full AI translator path inside the workspace.

-- Students working on essays and coursework — start from the writing tool for students use case, then bring that workflow into the beta.
+Working on essays and coursework — start from the writing tool for students use case, then bring that workflow into the beta.

-- Anyone building a repeatable English writing habit who can share concrete feedback on UX, rough edges, and missing steps.
+Anyone building a repeatable English writing habit who can share concrete feedback on UX, rough edges, and missing steps.

 What you can try in the Diglot beta